 How does the brain communicate with other regions, for instance the hand, to produce a movement or to sense objects?
 Through nerves, a concept explained by neuroanatomy.
 The nervous system controls every function of the human body.
-For example, it is involved in physiological processes like body temperature, voluntary movements, and higher-order thinking such as consciousness and emotional behaviour.
+For example, it is involved in physiological processes like body temperature, voluntary movements, and higher-order thinking such as consciousness and emotional behavior.

 The nervous system is made up of two structural divisions, central and peripheral.
 The central nervous system (CNS) consists of the brain and the spinal cord, which are protected by layers called meninges and bathed in cerebrospinal fluid.
 The brain is the master regulator of the body and has four main parts: cerebrum, subcortical structures, brainstem, and cerebellum.